algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### New players

-The second targetted audience Pac-Man was really popular during the 80's and the 90's, afterwards it became less played and a lot of people never played the original Pac-Man game.
+The second targetted audience Pac-Man was really popular during the 80's and the 90's, it became less played and a lot of people never played the original Pac-Man game.
 This is why, newbies are also a targetted audience.
 They will be able to discover the game and the retro gaming world.

 #### Competitive players